 Coordinates: Lat 45.836162°N, Long 64.514834°W

 Description and directions: A rocky and sandy beach with extensive mud flats not far from Dorchester, situated six kilometers south of the village along route 935.
 Besides having an awesome view of Shepody Bay, it is one of just a handful of sites in the Upper Bay of Fundy used as important migratory stopovers for up to 85% of the world population of a small, arctic nesting shorebird known as the Semipalmated Sandpiper.
-These birds come to the Fundy Biosphere Reserve region as a stopover on their migratory route, and during their visit they usually double their weight from 20g to 40g by feeding primarily on mudshrimp.
+These birds come to the Fundy Biosphere Region and surrounding areas as a stopover on their migratory route, and during their visit they usually double their weight from 20g to 40g by feeding primarily on mudshrimp.

 Nature Notes: This 472-acre site (to date) is managed by the Nature Conservancy of Canada.
 From late July to mid-August, tens of thousands of shorebirds can be seen here daily, both feeding on the mudflats that are exposed at low tide, then roosting in tight flocks on the upper beach when the world’s highest tides come in.